Problem of two emperors: Holy Roman–Ottoman dispute

-The Holy Roman idea that the empire located primarily in Germany constituted the only legitimate empire eventually gave rise to the association with Germany and the imperial title, rather than associating it with the ancient Romans.
-The earliest mention of "the Holy Roman Empire of the German Nation" (a phrase rarely used officially) is from the 15th century and its later increasingly used shorthand, imperium Romano-Germanicum, demonstrates that contemporaries of the empire increasingly saw the empire and its emperors not as successors of a Roman Empire that had existed since Antiquity but instead as a new entity that appeared in medieval Germany whose rulers were referred to as "emperors" for political and historical reasons.
-In the 16th century up to modern times, the term "emperor" was thus also increasingly applied to rulers of other countries.
-The Holy Roman emperors themselves maintained that they were the successors of the ancient Roman emperors up until the abdication of Francis II, the final Holy Roman emperor, in 1806.
+Ottoman administrative documents continued to call the Roman-German emperors "Kings of Vienna" up to the early 18th century.
+Nevertheless it was an important step to equality in foreign politics.
+The treaty was reaffirmed multiple times for example by the Treaty of Karlowitz in 1699.
+European nations adopted a secular foreign policy and in 1771, Austria formed an alliance with the Ottomans against Kingdom of Prussia.
+After the unsuccessful Austrian invasion, the Ottomans accepted Western diplomatic practices with the Treaty of Sistova of 1791.
+The Austrian Empire continued to respect the compromise with the Ottomans after the dissolution of the Holy Roman Empire.

 Holy Roman–Russian dispute

 By the time of the first embassy from the Holy Roman Empire to Russia in 1488, "the two-emperor problem had [already] translated to Moscow."
-In 1472, Ivan III, Grand Prince of Moscow, married the niece of the last Byzantine emperor, Zoe Palaiologina, and informally declared himself tsar (emperor) of all the Russian principalities.
+In 1472, Ivan III, the grand prince of Moscow, married the niece of the last Byzantine emperor, Zoe Palaiologina, and informally declared himself tsar (emperor) of all the Russian principalities.
 In 1480, he stopped paying tribute to the Golden Horde and adopted the imperial double-headed eagle as one of his symbols.
 A distinct Russian theory of translatio imperii was developed by Abbot Philotheus of Pskov.
 In this doctrine, the first Rome fell to heresy (Catholicism) and the second Rome (Constantinople) to the infidel (Ottomans), but the third Rome (Moscow) would endure until the end of the world.

-In 1488, Ivan III demanded recognition of his title as the equivalent of emperor, but this was refused by the Holy Roman emperor Frederick III and other western European rulers.
-Ivan IV went even further in his imperial claims.
-He claimed to be a descendant of the first Roman emperor, Augustus, and at his coronation as Tsar in 1561 he used a Slavic translation of the Byzantine coronation service and what he claimed was Byzantine regalia.